 After arriving in Acre I started walking to the coast and soon I saw signs that lead me to the old city.

-I was really surprised with the beauty of the old city.
+I was really surprised with the beauty of this old city.
 I soon found myself on the once heavily guarded wall of the city and started walking.
 I saw lots of great looking buildings inside the citywalls.
-I wanted to explore it, I wanted to walk through those small streets!!
+I wanted to explore it, I wanted to walk through those small streets!
 Wandering around…

 I went in to find a toilet at first and stumbled into a museum and just walked on.
-Found the toilet and went through the museum.
+I also found the toilet and while I was in I went exploring the museum.
 It was near the walls and in old parts of the town.
 Also newer parts were build to show us how it once must have been.

 As quick I was in this museum I was out again.
 I think I maybe took a wrong turn of some kind but I was standing in a bazar it seemed.
 It wasn’t open yet, it was still early.
 But this was not the museum anymore…

 When I walked on I entered the old part of the city.
 The old part of the old city where the Israeli people are still living.
-I loved walking there!!
+I loved walking there and see the day come to life!!
 At first not much tourists were walking here but as the morning developed more tourists came to explore this part too!